March 14, 2011 by Michael D

 March 09, 2010 by Michael Davidson

 Want to know what your business is worth?
 BizEx Business Brokers has a fun and interesting tool available for small business owners.
 Just answer some basic questions and our site will show you the estimated value of your company.
 The valuation process is based on the Multiple of Earnings Method, which is the most common process used for small business valuation.
-It’s a fairly simplistic tool, but it’s online and it’s free.
+Its a fairly simplistic tool, but its online and its free.
 Free Online Business Evaluation Tool I would appreciate any feedback you might have as we'd like to create a version 2 down the road.
 Thanks!

 Thinking of selling your Maid Service Franchise?
 What you need to know.